hmu332233/markdown_navigator/README.md

 # markdown_navigator

-**markdown_navigator** creates a link to quickly navigate to all the files in your folder.
+**markdown_navigator** creates a link to quickly navigate to all the files in your directory.

 Use it to quickly create index where markdown is used, such as "github".